Suunto D4i Novo Dive Computer Review

 The display on the D4i is sufficiently large.
 It is a dot matrix display with a strong backlight.

-The watch screen shows the essential information including current and maximum depth, dive time, decompression time, and current time as well as the temperature.
+The watch screen of the Suunto D4i Novo shows the essential information including current and maximum depth, dive time, decompression time, and current time as well as the temperature.
 It’s not a color display and it certainly doesn’t have to be!

-When using the device in freediving mode, it will sample the depth three times per second to provide an accurate real-time depth reading.
+When using the device in freediving mode, it will sample the depth three times per second to provide an accurate real-time depth reading in this dive mode.
 This allows you to store and track a free dive in the computer.

 To keep the diver safe, the scuba watch offers both audible and visual alarms for safety stops and depth as well as for time.
 This provides clear signals when to start the ascent.

-The computer allows programming nitrox mixes with oxygen levels between 21% and 50%.
+The Suunto D4i Novo computer allows programming nitrox mixes with oxygen levels between 21% and 50%.
 The PO2 limits can be set between 0.5 bars and 1.6 bars at the same time.

-Its operational depth display ranges from 0 to 100 meters/0 to 328 feet.
+The operational depth of the Suunto D4i Novo ranges from 0 to 100 meters/0 to 328 feet.
 In Gauge Mode it will display and function down to depths of 150 meters/492 feet.
 The D4i is also altitude adjustable up to 3,000 meters/10,000 feet.

 The algorithm used is based on the Suunto Reduced Gradient Bubble Model (RGBM).
 It is based on laboratory data as well as diving data.
 Suunto developed it together with Bruce R. Wienke and it is one of the best and most modern algorithms available.